PolideaInternal/airflow-breeze-gcp-extension/README.md

 and re-link all symbolic links to example DAGs as explained in [README.systemtests.md](README.systemtests.md#Example-DAGs)

+## Resetting the database

+Every time you enter the environment, the database is created from scratch.
+You can force-reset the database without leaving the environment with above mentioned `set_gcp_key <KEY_NAME>` command.
+The key should be provided before after resetting the database it must be created as connection in the database.

 ## Running the container with last used configuration

 Last used workspace, project, key and python version are used in this case: